 Consolidating high-interest debt

-Long-term business loans typically have repayment periods ranging from three to 10 years, and in some cases, even up to 25 years.
+Long-term business loans typically have repayment periods ranging from five to seven years, and in some cases, even up to 10 or 25 years.
 This longer repayment period means that you can spread out the cost of your investment, keeping your monthly payments low and manageable.
-Plus, with competitive interest rates, you can save money over the life of the loan compared to short-term financing options.
+With low fixed interest rates, you can save money over the life of the loan compared to short-term financing options.

 The Nuts and Bolts of Long-Term Business Loans

-So, how do long-term business loans work?
-These loans provide you with a lump sum of capital that you'll repay over an agreed-upon period, usually ranging from three to 10 years or more.
-The repayments are typically made on a monthly basis and consist of fixed, equal payments.
+Long-term business loans provide a lump sum of capital that is repaid over an extended period, typically ranging from five to 10 years or longer.
+Repayments are typically made on a monthly basis and consist of fixed, equal payments.
 This means that you'll know exactly how much you need to set aside each month for your loan repayments.

-Most long-term business loans follow an amortization schedule, meaning that you'll be paying off more interest at the beginning of the loan and gradually paying off more principal as the loan progresses.
-This structure helps keep your monthly payments predictable and manageable.
+Most long-term business loans follow an amortization schedule, meaning that you'll be paying off more interest at the beginning of the loan and gradually paying off more principal.
+This structure helps maintain consistent monthly payments and simplifies long-term financial planning.

 Choosing the Right Long-Term Business Loan for Your Small Business